rzuritamilla/phr/lab_gap/PITCHME.md

 ---
 ### Lottery time
 @title[lototime]
+![](lab_gap/figures/congratulations.png)

 Note: select 3-4 names and ask him/her to read the paper and comment upon the text he/she got.
 This time there are not tabu words.

-![](lab_gap/figures/congratulations.png)

 ---
 ### Let's play together
 @title[mentimerIntro]
 ![](lab_gap/figures/Menti.PNG)

+Note: make sure that the menti code is correct...

 ---
 ### Let's play together